Supervisor: Associate Director for the St. Thomas Aquinas Program

 Desired Minimum Qualifications:

-Master's Degree required in Counseling, Higher Education, Social Sciences or a related field.
+Master's Degree required in Counseling, Student Personnel Counseling, or Higher Education.

 Previous experience managing state and/or federal grants

 Minimum of 5 year's experience advising college students with a diverse background

 Knowledge of Federal and State Financial Aid Regulations